lucasjellema/katacoda-scenarios/oci-lab-preparation/step3.md

 Policy `lab-participants-object-storage-in-lab-compartment` to allow lab-participants to work with Object Storage:

-`Allow group lab-participants to use object-family in compartment lab-compartment`
+`Allow group lab-participants to use object-family in compartment lab-compartment` `Allow group lab-participants to manage buckets in compartment lab-compartment` `Allow group lab-participants to manage objects in compartment lab-compartment`

 ## Streaming